 Dr. Max Pekarev helps women reclaim their bodies from the effects of pregnancy and childbirth with a mommy makeover.
 While restoring a patient’s body back to a younger, more attractive state is the goal, Dr. Pekarev sees success as more than the physical outcome.

-Often, patients go into a plastic surgery procedure such as a mommy makeover, Botox, or even Fort Worth tattoo removal focused on the end result instead of the process.
+Often, patients go into a plastic surgery procedure such as a mommy makeover, fillers, or procedures focused on the end result instead of the process.
 Mommy makeovers may involve two or more surgical procedures, including a tummy tuck, liposuction, or breast augmentation.
 Combining the procedures allows for a more dramatic improvement and a faster overall recovery time.